17 May The Best Things to do in Venice

-While it is a romantic city, some tourist go as far as having sex in lone alleyways or under the bridges.
-The local population consider this extremely disrespectful and frown upon such activities.
+While it is a romantic city, some tourists go as far as having sex in lone alleyways or under bridges.
+The local population consider this extremely disrespectful and frowns upon such activities.

 Being loud and noisy after dark is another thing that the locals do not appreciate.
 It is often the case with tourists drinking and walking through the city at night boisterously.

-Aqcua alta aready plagues the city.
+Aqcua alta already plagues the city.
 It means that water floods most parts of Venice occasionally.
-As a result pavements and the streets submerge completely.
+As a result pavements and streets submerge completely.
 Cruise ships further intensify the situation by sailing very close to the city.